Compare project cost estimates vs. actuals

 dropdown, then select Convert to invoice.

-Note: This may vary based on the status of your estimate. - Make any updates to the invoice, if needed.
+Note: This may vary based on the status of your estimate. - Update the invoice details if needed.

-- When you’re all set, select Save or Review and send to share the invoice with your customer.
-Review and complete the email, then select Send invoice.
+- Select Save or Review and send to share the invoice with your customer.

 If you’ve connected your bank to QuickBooks, it’ll be easier to assign bank transactions to projects and add them to your Estimates vs. actuals report.